Mark Stone Game Preview: Golden Knights vs. Blackhawks

-The Vegas Golden Knights, Mark Stone among them, face the Chicago Blackhawks on Saturday at 8:00 PM ET, at United Center.
-If you're considering a bet on Stone against the Blackhawks, we have plenty of info to help.
+The Vegas Golden Knights, Mark Stone among them, meet the Chicago Blackhawks on Friday at 6:00 PM ET, at T-Mobile Arena.
+Looking to wager on Stone's props versus the Blackhawks?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.